Skip to content

 • $watch(() => $props.x, (v) => …) lowers to each target's idiomatic reactive primitive.
 The callback fires when the watched expression changes and the new value is bound correctly on all six targets.

-• $reconcileAfterDomMutation() is the escape hatch when the engine mutates DOM under the framework's feet — no-op on five targets, active on Lit where lit-html's repeat cache needs the nudge.
+• $reconcileAfterDomMutation(), paired with the r-external template marker, is the escape hatch when the engine mutates DOM under the framework's feet: a no-op on five targets, active on Lit where lit-html's repeat cache needs the rebuild.

 • $classSelector('grip') is a typo-checked convenience: authored class names render literally on every target (React included — no class hashing), so engines that take a handle: '.grip' option Just Work everywhere; $classSelector additionally verifies the class exists in your <style> at compile time.